Your money-making expert. Financial journalist, TV and radio personality.

 Not because they didn’t make the business work, but the fact that they didn’t test the idea first.

 The only way to know if your idea will sell?
 Is to sell it to people.
-Notice to plural (there’s a reason why 1-customer businesses just aren’t a thing).
+Notice to plural (there’s a reason why 1-customer businesses simply aren’t sustainable).

 Ignorance is bliss, until you need the knowledge you’re missing.

-I get it – for those that use the internet for Facebook or the occasional gander at what Kim Kardashian is up to, using it to start and run a business can seem daunting.
+I get it, for those that use the internet for Facebook or the occasional gander at what Kim Kardashian is up too, using it to start and run a business can seem daunting.

 These are just some of the thoughts that go around your head when you’re having a technophobe meltdown.